 The total number of students who have received an Emergency Financial Aid Grant to students under the CRRSAA (a)(1) program.

-As of June 30, 2021, a total of 413 students have received an Emergency Financial Aid grant.
+For the period ending June 30, 2021, a total of 413 students have received an Emergency Financial Aid grant.

 The method(s) used by the institution to determine which students receive Emergency Financial Aid Grants and how much they would receive under the CRRSAA (a)(1) program.